 Two universities in this tier have plans for future schemes.
 The University of West of Scotland plans to have wind turbines generating energy for the campus, and Royal College of Music has a carbon management plan to switch to renewable tariffs within five years.

 In total across the study, 91 universities or 86% have renewable installations on campus.
 A quarter of universities (26%) are not on renewable energy tariffs or do not have any plans to change to one in the future.
 Whilst over three quarters (76%) have pledged to have future schemes in place that will develop renewable energy for the institution.
+For those that are on a renewable energy tariff, over 50% of university respondents are with the energy supplier EDF Energy.

 There are now a wide array of renewable energy installations that you can look into building in your own home.
 But the easiest way to get started is to switch to a renewable energy tariff with your supplier.
 Click here to compare green energy deals in your area.